Yashi Srivastava

 Think about this in your own life: what does your elephant truly value?
 How can you align the values of your rider and your elephant?

-2. Acceptance: Once you’ve become aware of what your rider and elephant want, you may be tempted to jump into action.
-In my experience, acceptance is an important step that comes before action.
-Even after we become aware of our natural human tendency to seek instant gratification and comfort over what we know is good for us, we may find ourselves continuing to resist/fight it.
-We don’t like not being in control.
+Once you’ve become aware of what your rider and elephant want, you may be tempted to jump into action.
+In my experience, that’s a mistake.
+If we don’t take the time to commit to the action through deeper acceptance and alignment, action will not be long-lived.
+Because even after we become aware of our natural human tendency to seek instant gratification and comfort over what we know is good for us, we may find ourselves continuing to resist/fight it.
 However, fighting biology is an uphill battle.

-Acceptance gives us the power to stop wasting our energy on what we can’t control and instead look for a more effective way to use our time.
+Taking the time to accept our current reality, and consciously create alignment between the rider and the elephant(s) gives us the power to stop wasting our energy on what we can’t control and instead look for a more effective ways to make good habits stick.

 My coaching client who wanted to exercise more regularly needed to accept that his elephant cared more about having fun than exercising for good health.
 Once he accepted this about himself, instead of trying to force himself to care about exercising, he started asking how he could make exercise fun.
 The answer, for him, came in the form of having a running buddy.